CAMB-DSbD/tee-morello-performance-experiments/README.md

 As shown in the CSV files available in this repository, we computed our statistical estimations (means, media, etc.)
-and ploted results from metrics produced from 100 trails (we repeted the execution of each operation (for example, malloc) 100 times.
+and plotted results from metrics produced from 100 trails (we repeted the execution of each operation (for example, malloc) 100 times.
 The choice of 100 repetitions was based in on own